Pimmz/Project-4/README.md

 - As a Site User, I can update and delete posts that I have created so that I can easily make changes without having to start over.
 - As a Site User I can leave comments on a post so that I can be involved in the conversation
 - As a Site User I can view my posts so that I can see and manage all my own posts, but not be able to change other peoples.
-- As a Site User I can view my posts so I can find them easily in the one location.
+- As a Site User I can view my posts so I can find them easily in one location.
 - As a Site user I can like or unlike a post so that I can interact with the content

 #### EPIC | Adoption Interaction